grotr/grotr.github.io/README.md

 grotr.github.io
 ===============
-The GitHub portfolio of Blake Grotewold
+The portfolio/blog/playground of Blake Grotewold